jkbhu85/pustakalaya-api/README.md

 # Pustakalaya

-"Pustakalya" is an online library management system.
+Pustakalaya is an online library management system.

 # Documentation